Did you know mold can ruin your wood furniture in as little as two days? It doesn’t take much—just a bit of moisture and the right conditions.

 Black mold species are king in terms of potential health hazards to man.
 There are many black mold species, but Stachybotrys chartarum is the most identified as black mold.

-Aside from constituting a greater health threat, these mold species are usually more difficult to eradicate from wood surfaces as they can firmly root themselves.
+Aside from constituting a greater health threat, black mold treatment on wood is usually more difficult to eradicate as it can firmly root itself.

 2. White Mold